-The Department of Neurology is very pleased to announce that Philip De Jager, PhD, MD, MMSc has joined our faculty as Professor of Neurology (in the Taub Institute for Research on Alzheimer’s disease and the Aging Brain and the Columbia Precision Medicine Initiative).
+The Department of Neurology is very pleased to announce that Philip De Jager, PhD, MD, MMSc has joined our faculty as Professor of Neurology (in the Taub Institute for Research on Alzheimer’s disease and the Aging Brain, the Precision Medicine Initiative, and the Center for Translational and Computational Neuro-immunology).
 After graduating from Yale University with a degree in Molecular Biophysics & Biochemistry (as well as Medieval French literature), Dr. De Jager received a PhD in Neurogenetics from Rockefeller University and an MD from Cornell University Medical College before completing his MMSc in Clinical Investigation at Harvard Medical School (HMS) and MIT.
 He served as a neurology resident in the Partners Neurology Residency Program at the Massachusetts General Hospital and Brigham and Women’s Hospital.
 He then joined the faculty at HMS, rising to the rank of associate professor before joining CUMC.
 The goal of Dr. De Jager’s work as a clinician-scientist is to apply modern methods of neuro-immunology, statistical genetics, and systems biology to the understanding of common neurodegenerative diseases.
-In Neurology, Dr. De Jager will serve as chief of a new Division of Neuro-immunology, which will include a new Center for Translational & Systems Neuro-immunology, as well as the Multiple Sclerosis Clinical Care and Research Center.
+In Neurology, Dr. De Jager will serve as chief of a new Division of Neuro-immunology, which will include a new Center for Translational and Computational Neuro-immunology, as well as the Multiple Sclerosis Clinical Care and Research Center.
 The focus of this new division will be to characterize and target the neuro-immunologic component of neurodegenerative disease.
 Please join us in welcoming Dr. De Jager to Neurology and CUMC!